-If you’re feeling pinched by your house poor status, consider these options.
+If you’re feeling pinched by your house broke status, consider these options.

 - Consolidate debt: Debt consolidation can help you lower your monthly payments on various bills and credit card balances, freeing up some funds.
 But you may end up paying a larger total amount over the life of the debt payments.

 - Refinance your mortgage: If interest rates have fallen or you’re in a position to qualify for a better rate, consider swapping out your home loan for another, more advantageous one.
-A general rule of thumb is you should reduce your interest rate by at least ¼ point and stay in the house five more years to make the costs of the switch worthwhile.
+A general rule of thumb is that you should reduce your interest rate by at least a quarter-point and stay in the house five more years to make the costs of the switch worthwhile.

-- Lose the PMI: If you have more than 20 percent equity in the home, you can appeal to suspend the private mortgage insurance payments.
-But you will probably have to spring for a home appraisal.
+- Lose the PMI: If you have more than 20 percent equity in your home, you can appeal to suspend your private mortgage insurance payments.

-- Borrow — carefully: While you don’t want to get into more debt, if a short-term loan can get you over a hump, consider it.
-Or take out a home-equity loan.
-Be advised: Tapping into your home’s worth can complicate things if you put your house up for sale.
+- Borrow — carefully: While you don’t want to get into more debt, if a short-term loan or home-equity loan can get you over a hump, consider it.
+Be advised, though: Tapping into your home’s worth can complicate things if you decide to put your house up for sale.

-- Boost your income: You can find a second job, sell some of your possessions, get a better-paying position.
-Or consider taking on a side hustle like hosting Airbnb guests.
+- Boost your income: Is it possible to find a second job, sell some of your possessions or get a raise or a better-paying position?
+You might also consider taking on a side hustle, like hosting Airbnb guests.

 - Trim discretionary spending: This would mean decreasing spending on activities like dining out, travel and entertainment.
 At the very least, draw up a detailed budget to see where you can cut back.
-Maybe you should mow the lawn or vacuum the pool yourself, instead of having a service do it.
+For example, maybe you could mow the lawn yourself instead of paying a service to do it.

-- Downsize: If all else fails, consider moving to a more affordable neighborhood or smaller home.
+- Downsize: If all else fails, consider moving to a smaller home, or a more affordable neighborhood.